Assassination of the Archduke: how a hobby became a book

-Author Sue Woolman explains how she came to write Assassination of the Archduke
+Author Sue Woolman explains how she came to write her book, Assassination of the Archduke.

 Commuting to work is one of those tedious facts of life that so many of us have to put up with and loathe.
 When I first left school, I landed myself a job in London.
 I was living at home with my parents in Kent and had to spend 2 hours a day on a train.
 To make this a bearable experience, I always made sure I had a book in my capacious handbag.